LL.M. Admissions

 Creating Your Online Application

 To apply for admission to the UCLA Law LL.M.
 Program, prospective applicants must submit an application and supporting documents through the Law School Admission Council (LSAC) LL.M.
 Credential Assembly Service (CAS) Document Assembly Service.
 If you have not already done so, please create an LSAC LL.M.
-CAS account by visiting http://llm.lsac.org/login/signup.aspx.
-Creating an account requires a one-time fee of $85.
-As a courtesy and to help applicants offset this cost, we have waived UCLA's separate $85 application fee for all applicants to our LL.M.
+CAS account.
+Creating an account requires one-time fees charged by LSAC.
+As a courtesy and to help applicants offset these costs, UCLA does not charge an application fee for our LL.M.
 Program.

-After establishing your LSAC account, you may begin your application to the UCLA Law LL.M.
-Program by visiting https://llm.lsac.org/login/access.aspx?appl=4837L1 during our application period of September through February.
+After creating your LSAC account, you may begin your application to our LL.M.
+Program by visiting https://llm.lsac.org/login/access.aspx?appl=4837L1 during our application period.
 As you fill out your application and compile your supporting documents, please carefully follow LSAC's application checklist to ensure that your application and documents will be processed in a timely manner.
 (You may begin your application to the LL.M.
 Program even if you have not yet submitted all of your supporting documents to LSAC.)

 Please note that applicants are not required to register for the LSAC CAS LL.M.
-International Transcript Authentication and Evaluation service, which requires an additional fee of $135.
-(Only the $85 fee for creating your Document Assembly Service account and the $30 fee to send your report to UCLA are required.)
-Nonetheless, you are welcome to register for the evaluation service.
-Doing so may result in faster processing of your application and a faster announcement of our program's admission decision.
+International Transcript Authentication and Evaluation Service (ITAES), for which LSAC charges an additional fee.
+Nonetheless, you are welcome to register for this evaluation service.
+Doing so may result in faster processing of your application and the announcement of our program's admission decision.

 Domestic applicants: Please note that LSAC's LL.M.
-Credential Assembly Service is separate from the LSAC service through which you previously applied to J.D. programs.
-As a result, you must create a new LSAC LL.M. account by following the instructions above.
-As LSAC does not enable applicants to link their LL.M. account to their previous J.D. account, we ask that you please submit your undergraduate transcripts, law school transcripts and letters of recommendation to the LSAC LL.M.
-Credential Assembly Service so that the documents will be transmitted to UCLA.
+CAS is separate from the LSAC service through which you previously applied to J.D. programs.
+As a result, you must create a new LSAC LL.M. account by following the instructions above, then submit your undergraduate transcripts, law school transcripts, and letters of recommendation to the LSAC LL.M.
+CAS so that these documents will be transmitted to UCLA.

 Application Deadline: Please submit your application and supporting documents (items 1-5 in the section below) to LSAC no later than February 1.